Rangers F.C. (Superleague Formula team)

 Ryan Dalziel on the grid during the 2008 Donington weekend.

 Ryan Dalziel during race 2 on a wet Donington Park track in 2008.

-Rangers FC Superleague Formula team was the open wheel single seater motor racing team of Rangers.
-The Rangers racing team competes in the Superleague Formula.
-It has been operated by Alan Docking Racing for all seasons, although Team West-Tec operated the Rangers team in 2008 pre-season.
+Rangers FC Superleague Formula team was the open wheel single seater motor racing team of Rangers, which competed in the Superleague Formula in the 2008 and 2009 seasons.
+It was operated by Alan Docking Racing for both seasons, although Team West-Tec operated the team in the 2008 pre-season.
 The car was revealed outside Ibrox Stadium with the Rangers first team present, including manager Walter Smith.

-Rangers Football Club had a team in the Superleague Formula race car series.
-The Rangers F.C. team had been operated by Alan Docking Racing.
-In 2008 Ryan Dalziel drove for Rangers F.C. in the team's maiden season.
+Ryan Dalziel drove in the team's maiden season.
 James Walker also drove for the team in one round of the 2008 season and posted their best result, a fourth-place finish.

+In the 2009 season, Australian John Martin was the driver, posting three podium places including a win at Donington Park.